alttch/eva3/doc/integrations/nodered.rst

 ********

-`Node-Red <https://nodered.org>`_ is a popular logic / event management software, which can be used in EVA ICS together with :doc:`/lm/lm` or replacing it.
+`Node-Red <https://nodered.org>`_ is a popular logic / event management software, which can be used in EVA ICS together with :doc:`/lm/lm` or replace it.

-EVA ICS and Node-Red are perfectly compatible, the primary recommended channel for data communication is MQTT server, while EVA ICS :ref:`units<unit>` can be controlled either via MQTT or with JSON RPC API (third-party Node-Red component
+EVA ICS and Node-Red are perfectly compatible.
+The primary recommended channel for data communication is MQTT server, while EVA ICS :ref:`units<unit>` can be controlled either via MQTT or with JSON RPC API (third-party Node-Red component
 required: https://flows.nodered.org/node/node-red-contrib-jsonrpc).

-This example considers, the EVA ICS instance / cloud has a :ref:`MQTT notifier<mqtt_>` configured and will use MQTT only.
+This example is considered to be correct for the EVA ICS instance / cloud, containing at least one :ref:`MQTT notifier<mqtt_>`.

 .. youtube:: VT9h1K_D53w